zelalem007/telecom-performance-report/README.md

 - Identify high-risk customer segments
 - Understand service usage patterns and how they relate to churn
 - Build an interactive dashboard with intuitive UX
-- Demonstrate Power BI skills for portfolio showcase
+- Demonstrate Advanced-level Power BI skills for portfolio

 ---